2023 Asia Pacific Masters Games: Jangsu County

+Emblem

+The emblem that resembles people holding hands and playing sports is inspired by the eaves of Hanok represents friendship between participants, the dynamics of sports-for-all and the beauty and tradition of Korea.

 Mascots

-Achi & Taechi are the official mascots of the 2023 Asia Pacific Masters Games.
+Achi and Taechi are the official mascots of the 2023 Asia Pacific Masters Games.
 Achi & Taechi are described as white and black magpies and were chosen as the oriental magpie is the official bird of the North Jeolla Province.
+These were the first Asia Pacific Masters Games to feature more than one mascot.

 Sports

 The second edition of the Asia Pacific Masters Games in 2023 will include 26 sports.
 In 2023, Roller sports, sailing, triathlon, baseball, park golf, gateball, and judo will be added, while lion dance, netball, pencak silat will be removed.